kconnour/pyRT_DISORT/docs_source/rst/for-users/guides/spacecraft_retrieval.rst

 Surface
 -------
 With the number of computational parameters defined, we can now make the arrays of the surface reflectance.
-We only need a handful of values to define the shape of these arrays, so let's do that using :class:`~surface.Surface`.

 .. code-block:: python

-   from pyRT_DISORT.surface import Surface

-   sfc = Surface(0.1, cp.n_streams, cp.n_polar, cp.n_azimuth, ob.user_angles,
+   sfc = pyrt.Surface(0.1, cp.n_streams, cp.n_polar, cp.n_azimuth, ob.user_angles,
                  ob.only_fluxes)

 :code:`sfc` doesn't know what *kind* of surface it is.
 We can then set the type